Delphi’s self-driving car takes us on a stress-free tour of Las Vegas

 delphi

 Delphi also uses Road Experience Management tech from Mobileye, which is basically a crowdsourced, constantly updated map of the roads that uses input from any vehicles equipped with Mobileye’s sensors.
-That info populates the Delphi’s visual representation of what’s on the road, along with input from the car sensors, and connected infrastructure signals, like traffic lights telling the car when the lights will change.
+That info populates Delphi’s visual representation of what’s on the road, along with input from the car sensors, and connected infrastructure signals, like traffic lights telling the car when the lights will change.

-The drive system that Delphi showed us works very well on the Las Vegas roads, but to some extent that’s to be expected, since it’s a course it’s run fairly often.
-But Delphi says we still have a while before its ships – the company is looking at 2019 for a production-ready system, which means actually in cars going off dealer lots by 2020 or 2021.
+The drive system that Delphi showed us works very well on the Las Vegas roads, but to some extent that’s to be expected, because it’s a course it’s run fairly often.
+But Delphi says we still have a while before its ships — the company is looking at 2019 for a production-ready system, which means actually in cars going off dealer lots by 2020 or 2021.

 0